Sinetheta/JS--SharePoint-web-services/readme.md

 Tips for using the Web Services
 ---

-`L_Menu_BaseUrl' - [from Web BorG](http://webborg.blogspot.ca/2008/07/couple-of-useful-javascript-global.html) the base URL of the site / subsite.
+`L_Menu_BaseUrl` - [from Web BorG](http://webborg.blogspot.ca/2008/07/couple-of-useful-javascript-global.html) the base URL of the site / subsite.
 A quicker way to get the local absolute path and parsing it from the `location` properties for services like GetListItems

 `_spUserId` - the ID of the logged in user.